c-lorenzo76/Veeto/README.md

 App

 08/30 <br>
 Okay I believe I fixed the issue with navigating and maintaining the connection of the socket.
-Had some issues resolving that but now I am able to continue to navigate without any hiccups.
+Had some issues resolving that, but now I am able to continue to navigate without any hiccups.
 I might have to refactor my code as its all over the place.
 I also have lots of unnecessary functions and emit that don't amount to nothing.
 So before we work on Questions.jsx tomorrow.
 I'll fix those issues first.

 08/28 <br>
 Currently it is somewhat working.
 Having issues with navigating.
-When I start the game from Lobby and it navigates I lose connection of the socket and therefore deletes lobbies[code].
+When I start the game from Lobby, and it navigates I lose connection of the socket and therefore deletes lobbies[code].
 Need to figure out how to maintain that when navigating might have to resolve by rewriting useSocket and UserContext.